 Sitz Bone Awareness

-Any time you're sitting, be up on your sitz bones.
+Any time you're sitting, be up on your sitz bones (and for the sake of knowledge sharing, these are actually your ischial tuberosities, not your sitz bones... but that's the common term that is used so we're going to call them sitz bones here for ease of understanding).
 You can see the lack of space baby has in the first photo with a tucked pelvis.
 You can see the mobile sacrum and increased space for baby with the untucked pelvis of the second photo when sitting up on the sitz bones.
 These are the bony protuberances at the bottom of the pelvis.
 Being aware of their location will enable you to sit up (right now as you're reading this) any time you find yourself in a sitting position.
-Remember, though, that sitting shouldn't be your focus - but you should be aware of how you're sitting when it happens.
-No laying back on the couch, slouching at dinner, or bucket seats in the car.
+Remember, though, that sitting shouldn't be a position that happens more than other positions - but you should be aware of how you're sitting when it does happens.
+No laying back on the couch, slouching at dinner, or bucket seats in the car (add a puff of air to a pool ring to sit on in the car).
 Even if you're sitting on a birth ball (physical therapy ball), you need to be up on your sitz bones with a curve in your back (but not over arching and sticking your ribs out).
 Keep your knees below your hips.
 A nice comfortable position to align the spine and pelvis when needed.
-Just remember to take regular movement breaks and change positions throughout the day.
+Just remember to take change positions throughout the day (every 15 minutes) and take regular movement breaks (15 minutes every hour).
 If you haven't put two and two together yet, you can see how a "pushing" position of being in any way other then up off your bum and forward leaning or squatting decreases room for the baby as well.

 What prenatal movement do you like to add into your movement-based pregnancy?